 As a result, the MAC address information of the target computer is obtained and written to the MAC address table.
 It will send the target computer directly without ARP broadcast on the next new packet transmissions.

 The switches also start working when the power cable is plugged in.
 It has multiple ports and uses the CSMA/CD mechanism to prevent Collision situations.

 A LAN is created using the switches, and these LANs can be separated from each other by the routers.
 The switches work in layers 2 and 3 of the OSI model.

 Layer 2 Switches are hardware-based and all ports on it transmit packets according to cable speed.
 It also uses the MAC address table to forward IP packets.

-Layer 2 switches can only send IP packets to computers in the same IP block.
+Layer 2 devices can only send IP packets to computers in the same IP block.

 Layer 3 Switches

-Layer 3 Switches use both hardware-based switching and hardware-based routing.
+Layer 3 SW uses both hardware-based switching and hardware-based routing.
 Layer 3 switching is done by integrated circuit ASIC hardware.
 Frame forwarding and Packet forwarding are also transmitted using ASIC hardware.

-Layer 3 switches are more powerful than Routers with this cache feature.
+Layer 3 devices are more powerful than Routers with this cache feature.